AlineAl/AlineLeroy_4_22042021/README.md

 ### Optimize an existing website

 This is a project of Openclassrooms.
-Reproduce a model using responsive design and adding CSS animations.
+Improve the accessibility, performance and SEO of a web page.

 ## 🛠 Technologies I use to code